 Approximately 82,2 million people live in Germany (31.12.2015).
 It is the most populated country in Europe, and the 14th in the world.

-8 Million (10%) German citizens have an immigrant background.
+Approximately 9 Million (11%) German citizens have an immigrant background.
 The largest group of ethnic Germans comes from Russia and other countries of the former Soviet Union.

 Germany has the third-largest Jewish population in Europe, many of them also came from former Soviet republics.

 About 9 Million (11%) foreigners live in Germany, the Turkish people are with 1,5 million by far the largest community, followed by Serbs, Italian, Polish and Greek.Advertisement

 In the early 1960s West Germany's economy grew significantly.
 Due to the resulting shortage of workers in the industry, "guest workers" (Gastarbeiter) from the Turkey, Yugoslavia, Italy and Spain were allowed to come to Germany.
 These guest workers were considered to stay and work for a few years, and then return to their country of origin.
 Some did, others stayed here, and had their families followed.

 East Germany also had a guest worker program with people mainly coming from East European countries, Asia and Africa.

 In the past decades, the German populaton has been decreasing, and getting older.
 Political parties have been discussing that an immigration program is needed to invite skilled workers and scientists to Germany.

 In 2015 about 800,000 refugees and asylum seekers were registered in Germany.
 It takes time to handle so many asylum applications.
 Time will tell how many applicants receive refugee status, how many will move on to other countries or have to return to their original country.